devanmcg/IntroRangeR/11_IntroMultivariate/README.md

 Ensure all script is included at the end of your document as an appendix.

-* Load the data and ensure it is in the proper format for multivariate analysis.
+* Load the data and ensure they are in the proper format for multivariate analysis.
 * Present a scatterplot matrix.
 Refer to it in answering this question: *What do the axes of the variables suggest you ought to do to the data prior to conducting a multivariate analysis?*
 * Present a cluster diagram based on a Euclidean distance matrix.